silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/share-an-account.md

 ---
-description: This article describes how to share an account with other workspace users and teams.
+description: "This article describes how to share an account with other workspace users and teams."
 intercom_id: 9479388
 ---